WASdev/azure.websphere-traditional.cluster/docs/howto-update-for-was-fixpack.md

        * Wait for remaining steps to complete (may take couple of days)
        * Make sure to delete your test deployments
        * Once the solution is in "Publish" stage, new version is publicly available
+       * To verify the version number, launch the solution in Azure portal and hover over "Issue tracker" and it should display the version number.
+For example, https://aka.ms/azure-twasnd-cluster-issues?version=**1.3.29**

    Note: Currently Graham Charters has privilege to update the solution in marketplace, contact him for more information.